 ASL Placement Test

 Students who have either heritage familiarity with ASL or who have taken high school ASL classes, continuing education classes or college classes in ASL must take the TCNJ ASL placement test to determine which level class is appropriate for them.
 Placement tests are given twice yearly.
 The placement test is an in-person assessment.
-The next placement test will be given on May 22, 2014.
-Appointments for the test must be made by no later than May 16, 2014.
-To make an appointment, email Dr. Jean Slobodzian at firstname.lastname@example.org.
+The next placement test will be given in January 2015.
+The test is given by appointment only.
+Details of how to make an appointment will be posted in November 2014.

 Students who have been assessed on the Sign Language Communication Instrument (SLCI, formerly known as the SCPI) do not need to take the ASL Placement Test or ASL classes if a proficiency of Intermediate or higher was earned.
 Students must give the Department of Special Education, Language and Literacy an official copy of the SLCI score.

 Students who have completed ASL 101, 102 and or 103and have earned the letter grade of “A” in each course are eligible to apply to be a facilitator for the conversation/recitation hours and a tutor of the ASL courses run by the Tutoring Center.
 The Center provides opportunities for students to enhance their classroom experiences through activities such as study groups, language conversation hours and drop-in/appointment tutoring.
 Students interested in applying for this paid position must contact Dr. Slobodzian at firstname.lastname@example.org.

 Specific course syllabi will be provided by the professor at the outset of each semester of study.

 ASL 101, 102 and 103 use the texts listed below.
 The courses incorporate additional required readings as well as additional required viewings of videotapes and DVDs.